Why Every Solopreneur Needs an Intern from the Slash Generation

 What caught me in the end was that the majority of solopreneurs are happy.
 Over 70% were highly satisfied with their independent work style.
 I don’t think that employers at most companies would get those marks on their company’s employee satisfaction surveys.

-You can watch a video by Hank on How to Create a Job.
+Watch: How to Create a Job.

 Why Reinvention is a Virtual Necessity.